eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ## NET Resource

 NET, as CPU and RAM, is a very important system resource in the EOS blockchain.
 When the blockchain executes a transaction it consumes CPU and NET, therefore sufficient NET must be allocated to the payer account for transactions to complete.
-NET is referred to as `net bandwidth` on the `cleos get account` command output.
+NET is referred to as `net bandwidth` on the `dune -- cleos get account` command output.

 ### How Is NET Calculated